WeiCUI6/LeetCodeNotes/README.md

                   curr = curr.next

           return dummy_head.next
+      ```
       * It is enlightened to create a dummy node prefix to the given head node and loop in that way to remove nodes.

-    * It is also useful to use dummy node to get a pointer pointing to the last node of the linked list:
+2. Given the `head` of a linked list and get a pointer pointing to the last node.
       * ```python
-        dummy_head = ListNode(-1)
-        dummy_head.next = head

-        curr = dummy_head
+        curr = head
         while curr.next:
             curr = curr.next
         ```

-2. Given the `head` of the linked list and get the middle node using fast and slow pointers.
+3. Given the `head` of the linked list and get the middle node using fast and slow pointers.
 Remember the slow point always stops at index `n // 2`, where `n` is the number of nodes in the linked list and index starts from `0`.
     * ```python
       # The head node is given as input
       slow, fast = head, head